MicrosoftDocs/azure-devops-docs/docs/pipelines/artifacts/build-artifacts.md

 ## Tips

-* **Artifact publish location** argument: **Azure Artifacts/TFS** (**TFS 2018 RTM and older**: Artifact type: Server) is the best and simplest choice in most cases.
-This choice causes the artifacts to be stored in Azure Artifacts or TFS.
+* **Artifact publish location** argument: **Azure Pipelines/TFS** (**TFS 2018 RTM and older**: Artifact type: Server) is the best and simplest choice in most cases.
+This choice causes the artifacts to be stored in Azure Pipelines or TFS.
 But if you're using a private Windows agent, you've got the option [drop to a UNC file share](#unc-file-share).

 * **Artifact name** argument: Just enter a name that's meaningful to you.